Guichaoua/komet/docs/source/index.rst

 --------
 This library is designed for Drug-Target Interaction (DTI) prediction at large scales.
 It provides tools for loading the large-sized LCIdb database or preprocessing an another database by changing parameters  and using Komets' Kronecker interaction module to predict drug-target interactions.
 This suite is particularly useful for researchers and developers working in drug discovery and molecular docking simulations.
+All datasets, including LCIdb, can be found at https://zenodo.org/records/10731712

 Citation